 In 2009 the Lord put on Sally’s heart to go back to the area she grew up in Ghana.
 Using her knowledge of the area and years of ministry Sally worked with villages to meet the needs of women and children.
 Sharing the blessings God has given her with others and telling everyone of God’s love.
 From this first trip, Rehoboth Care Mission was born.
 Sally said yes to the God’s call!

 Today, Sally and her husband attend Genesis Church.
-In addition to running Rehoboth Care Mission, she serves as a volunteer chaplain at Oklahoma County Juvenile Detention Center.
-Her life-long call of working with young people has given Sally the experience to work with teens in the most difficult of circumstances, to help them see God’s love for them.
+In addition to running Rehoboth Care Mission, she serves as a volunteer chaplain at Oklahoma County Juvenile Detention Center for seven years and now with the Oklahoma Claveland County jail.
+Her life-long call of working with youth and now with women has given Sally the experience to work with the youth and the women in their most difficult of circumstances, to help them see God’s love for them.

 In my walk with God there has been mountain top moments as well as valley moments.
 I have been through trials, temptations, disappointments, disgrace, betrayal, sickness, and painful loss of a child.
 I experienced emptiness many times and have once been homelessness.
 Nevertheless, the same God who called me out of darkness into His marvelous light went through with me.
 He never left nor forsake me.
 The peace of God which passes all understanding kept me in all my problems.

 I have learnt to understand and to love the Lord more and more, and it’s my earnest prayer not-to turn back regardless of the circumstances.
 It is my wish and prayer to serve Him for the rest of my life.
 He is a faithful God and His mercies endures forever, and His grace is sufficient for me.
 Finally, I can honestly state that I have never regretted making the decision to fellow the Lord Jesus Christ and to confess Him as my personal savior. – Sarah Buxton-Plange, founder and director of Rehoboth Care Mission